marius10p/NeuralDataScienceCSHL2019/HowToGit.md

 ### Edit files (in repo you own)

+Note these commands will only work in a repository that you are a contributor/owner.
 If you change a file, you can **commit** the changes to that file with
 ~~~
 git commit -a -m 'my commit'
 git push
 ~~~

-The commit message is 'my commit' in this case, it should say what code you've changed.
+The commit message is 'my commit', it should say what code you've changed so you know for future reference.

 To **add** new files to the repository that you've added only locally, say
 ~~~
 git add mytext.txt
 git commit -a -m 'mytext added'